Denver, North Carolina: American Civil War

 During the Civil War, the local area raised two units for the Confederacy.
 In March 1862, a group of local men, most of whom were related, formed a company known as the "Dry Pond Dixies" (Company G, 52nd regiment of North Carolina Troops) and joined the Confederacy.
 Added to their number were a number of Quakers from Randolph County, who did not fight but tended the wounded.
 The second group was known as the Beatty's Ford Rifles (Company K 23rd Regiment).

 The Civil War put an end to the southern planter aristocracy, and with its patron base depleted, Catawba Springs closed in the mid-1860s.
-As North Carolina recovered from the devastation of the war, railways and eventually good highways, led to the opening of mountain resorts.
-(A similar, but unrelated, resort operated under the name Sparkling Catawba Springs in Catawba County during the latter part of the nineteenth and early twentieth century.)
+As North Carolina recovered from the war, railways and eventually good highways, led to the opening of mountain resorts.
+A similar, but unrelated, resort operated under the name "Sparkling Catawba Springs" in Catawba County during the latter part of the 19th and early 20th century.
 The buildings were demolished in 1930, and the springs now bubble invisibly into a farm pond.
 A faint, lingering scent of sulfur is all that remains.